This page helps you to fill out the document for the public consultation on the review of the EU copyright rules.

 Explanation: Only a legislative clarification could solve the current problems.
 See answer to question 34.

-(c) [In particular if you are a right holder:] Have you negotiated agreements with libraries to enable them to lend books or other materials electronically, including across borders?
+(c) Please share your experience if you negotiated agreements with libraries to enable them to lend books or other materials electronically, including across borders.
+Read more...

-Please share your experience if you negotiated agreements with libraries to enable them to lend books or other materials electronically, including across borders.
+(c) Please share your experience if you negotiated agreements with libraries to enable them to lend books or other materials electronically, including across borders.

-● All e-book titles available for sale to the public should be available to libraries for acquisition and access;
+Explanation: The following principles should be put in place across the EU: ● All e-book titles available for sale to the public should be available to libraries for acquisition and access; ● All e-books titles should be available to libraries at the time of publication; ● Publishers should deliver e-books in interoperable formats;

 Explanation: There is no possible comparison between physical and online collection in libraries.
 Theoretically digital collection should be based on the economy of wealth, meaning access to an infinity of content, where budget constraint could be the “only” limit.

 Explanation: From a users’ perspective, there is no difference in these activities, aside from the convenience of online tools.
+As a rightholder, please share your views and experience.

 Explanation: This question misses the point.
 The 2011 Memorandum of Understanding is much too limited to make an impact on mass digitization.
 This is illustrated by the fact that the Memorandum of Understanding is not being used by the intended beneficiaries (The 2013 'Study on the application of directive 2001/29/EC on copyright and related rights in the information society' commissioned by the European Commission lists a mere 2 mass digitization projects 'inspired' by the MoU).